jkjung-avt/tensorrt_demos/README.md

 # tensorrt_demos

 Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson or x86_64 PC platforms.
-Highlights:  (The FPS numbers in this README are test results against JetPack 4.3, i.e. TensorRT 6, on Jetson Nano.)

-* Run an optimized "yolov4-opt-416" object detector at ~4.4 FPS on Jetson Nano.
+* Run an optimized "yolov4-416" object detector at ~4.4 FPS on Jetson Nano.
-* Run an optimized "yolov3-opt-416" object detector at ~4.6 FPS on Jetson Nano.
+* Run an optimized "yolov3-416" object detector at ~4.6 FPS on Jetson Nano.
 * Run an optimized "ssd_mobilenet_v1_coco" object detector ("trt_ssd_async.py") at 27~28 FPS on Jetson Nano.
 * Run a very accurate optimized "MTCNN" face detector at 6~11 FPS on Jetson Nano.
 * Run an optimized "GoogLeNet" image classifier at ~60 FPS on Jetson Nano.
-* All demos work on Jetson TX2, AGX Xavier, Xavier NX ([link](https://github.com/jkjung-avt/tensorrt_demos/issues/19#issue-517897927) and [link](https://github.com/jkjung-avt/tensorrt_demos/issues/30)), and run much faster!
+* In addition to Jetson Nano, all demos also work on Jetson TX2, AGX Xavier, Xavier NX ([link](https://github.com/jkjung-avt/tensorrt_demos/issues/19#issue-517897927) and [link](https://github.com/jkjung-avt/tensorrt_demos/issues/30)), and run much faster!
-* Furthermore, all demos should work on x86_64 PC with NVIDIA GPU(s) as well.
+* All demos work on x86_64 PC with NVIDIA GPU(s) as well.
 Some minor tweaks would be needed.
 Please refer to [README_x86.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/README_x86.md) for more information.

 Table of contents
 -----------------